ethiccinema/qtmypaint/README.md

-# QTMyPaint
+# qtmypaint

-QTMyPaint is an interface to help integrate the libmypaint brush engine library within your QT based applications.
+qtmypaint is an interface to help integrate the libmypaint brush engine library within your QT based applications.
 (The example's GUI is based on a demo application made by Sebastien Leon)

 The main code of this interface is stored in the sub-folder "src"